 The data presented here should NOT be your sole metric for making decisions about your personal health and safety.
 Always listen to advice and directives made by Federal, State, and Local health experts!

-Read more about how we collected and presented this data:
+Open this tab to learn about how we collected and presented this data.

 To compile this information, we utilized NYC Department of Health’s public COVID-19 github data accessible via NYC Open Data.
 Please refer to the readme for this dataset for complete caveats and qualifiers.
 For compiling Bay Ridge’s COVID history, we used the daily GIT commits for zip code 11209, utilizing the data-by-modzcta.csv dataset.

 Please note that this data contains occasional “null” entries, reflecting dates where the city data was not updated.

 Additionally, the datasets are always continually cleaned and updated resulting in seemingly odd day-to-day data changes.
 These instances often reflect hospitals and health agencies updating their data to reflect new information, such as a case being assigned to the wrong zip-code.

 Thus, it is important to note that this data is not exact.
 The data provided should be used to infer general trends only, as represented by our moving 7-day averages.

 The data for this visualization is freely downloadable on the Tableau website.